Spebby/javatest/README.md

 # javatest
-A compilation of simple experiement born from playing with Java for the first few times in my Computer Science class.
-These are just my attempts at completing the labs.
+A compilation of simple experiement born from playing with Java for my Computer Science class.
+The course has since concluded.
+These are my attempts at completing the assignments.

 I've divided these up into Semiester blocks.